TluckDucky/TraceLNC/README.md

 <img loading="lazy" src="https://img.shields.io/static/v1?label=language&message=R&color=yellow"/>
 </p>

-# Pipeline Step 1
+# Pipeline Steps
-## Assembly of the first version of the new human hiPSC-TB transcriptome
+## [STEP 1] Assembly of the first version of the new human hiPSC-TB transcriptome

-## Annotation of the first version of the new human hiPSC-TB transcriptome to obtain the final version
+## [STEP 2] Annotation of the first version of the new human hiPSC-TB transcriptome to obtain the final version

-## Downstream analyses using the final version of the new human hiPSC-TB transcriptome
+## [STEP 3] Downstream analyses using the final version of the new human hiPSC-TB transcriptome

 # Summary